SteveTarter/geonode-geoserver-in-minikube/README.md

 This project runs the GIS server Geoserver within the Minikube Kubernetes environment.
 The main ingredient is provided by the Dockerized Geoserver created by the fine folks at ThinkWhere: https://github.com/thinkWhere/GeoServer-Docker.
-The above project has been forked to add a few plugins, and adjust
+The above project has been forked to add a few plugins, and adjust how the image is started.

 ## Setup After Cloning
 Create a directory that will host the geoserver data, if you don't have one yet.
 If geoserver finds it empty, it will populate this directory with startup data.
 I created a directory to hold this in my home directory (my username is tarter):